sqlity-net/dataplatform-devops-exercises/README.md

 ## Pulling changes from the upstream repository

-If the original repository that you forked (the "upstream" repository) changes, you will be able to merge those changes into your own:
+If the original repository that you forked (the "upstream" repository) changes, you will be able to merge those changes into your own repository:

 1) Open your fork in GitHub.